 They obviously have a deep need for each other, but they have erected a variety of artificial impediments that has soured their relationship, hindered frank communication and prevented them from getting on with business.
-Before this particular couple decides to make an irrevocable split, it should try some marriage counseling.
+Before this particular couple decides to irrevocably split, it should try some marriage counseling.

-Despite the harsh words exchanged between Freewing, owner and developer of a revolutionary airplane wing design, and Carroll's economic development community, there remains the possibility of a deal.
-Freewing's owners want to build a plant.
+Despite the harsh words exchanged between Freewing, owner and developer of a revolutionary movable wing design for manned and unmanned aircraft, and Carroll's economic development community, there remains the possibility of a deal.
+Freewing's owners -- now operating out of the University of Maryland's business-incubator program at College Park -- want to build a plant.
 Carroll County needs every manufacturing job it can get.
 There is ample room and reason to make a mutually satisfactory arrangement.

 Is there the will?

-Considering the number of vacant parcels that would meet Freewing's requirements, the lack of demand for these parcels and the desire of the county to develop these industrial sites, selecting the location for the Freewing plant should have been easy.
+Considering the number of vacant parcels that would meet Freewing's requirements, the lack of demand for these parcels and the desire of the county to develop these industrial sites, selecting an acceptable location near the county airport for the Freewing plant should have been easy.
 Nothing has changed in a month.
 Getting Freewing a site should still be as easy.